Mannin Maindhan

-Mannin Maindhan is a 2005 Indian Tamil language action film, directed by Rama Narayanan, starring Sibiraj and Adhu fame Suha.
-Sathyaraj plays a cameo role.
+Mannin Maindhan is a 2005 Indian Tamil language action film, directed by Rama Narayanan, making it his 112th film as director.
+The film stars Sibiraj and Adhu fame Suha in lead roles with Sathyaraj in a special appearance.
 The film, a remake of the Telugu film Yagnam (2004), was released on 4 March 2005.

 Plot

 Bhairavamurthy (Manoj K. Jayan) and Gajapathy (Ponnambalam) are two powerful landlords who fight against each other in their village.
 Bhairavamurthy's wife and car driver got killed by Gajapathy's henchmen in the past, then Kadhir (Sibiraj), the car driver's son, decided to take revenge on Gajapathy one day and grew up in Bhairavamurthy's house.
 Amutha (Suha), Bhairavamurthy's daughter, returns to her village after studying in the city college and then falls in love with Kadhir.
 Bhairavamurthy decides to join hands with Gajapathy and to kill his faithful henchman Kadhir.
 The couple elopes from the house and runs around the village.
 Pratap (Sathyaraj), an honest cop, saves them.
 The henchmen, who worked with the landlords, lay down their arms and support the couple.
 Bhairavamurthy and Gajapathy decide to both kill Kadhir, but they eventually kill each other.